deltatrelabs/deltatre-net-conf-2022-mlnet/README.md

 cd yolov5
 ```

-Optionally, but suggested, create and activete a [Python >= 3.7.0 Virtual Environment](https://docs.python.org/3/library/venv.html).
+Optionally, but suggested, create and activate a [Python >= 3.7.0 Virtual Environment](https://docs.python.org/3/library/venv.html).
 Using Virtual Environments allows you to avoid installing Python packages globally which could break system tools or other projects.

 ```ps
 python -m pip install --upgrade pip